Weight Loss Treatments

 • Poor sleep or snoring

-Many weight-related health risks, such as high blood pressure, high cholesterol, or insulin resistance, may not cause obvious symptoms but can still have long-term effects.
+Note: Many weight-related health risks, such as high cholesterol or insulin resistance, may not cause obvious symptoms initially.

 Prevention

-Maintaining a healthy weight is often easier than losing weight after it’s been gained.
+Maintaining a healthy weight is often easier than losing it.
 Helpful strategies include:

-• Eating balanced meals with whole foods, lean protein, and plenty of fruit and veg
+• Balanced Nutrition: Focus on whole foods, lean protein, and plenty of fruit and veg.

-• Staying active with regular movement, not just structured exercise
+• Active Living: Incorporate regular movement, not just structured exercise.

 • What is a healthy rate of weight loss?